theramiyer/blog/_posts/2019/2019-12-18-the-caa-is-not-about-throwing-out-people.md

 ## Immigration to India

 Religious persecution is a word that we hear everyday given the situation.
 Say, if there was a country, called Gamma Land, and the people of Gamma Land worshipped a Lomanso Gomo, their religion being Gomoism[^44299239].
 Imagine that an Ashok Kumar, a Buddhist, is a resident of that country; seven generations of his family have been.
 Today, there is religious extremism in that country, and the Gomos ill-treat Ashok Kumar and his family, by say, beating him up if he stepped out of the house, because he is Buddhist.
-This is religious persecution.
+This is an example of religious persecution.

 [^44299239]: All names of people, places and religion in the paragraph are fictitious.
 Any resemblance to anything in actual existence is pure coincidence.